Broccoli Nutrition Facts and Health Benefits

 Better Heart Health

-It’s well-known that cardiovascular disease is the biggest killer in America.
-Fortunately, broccoli can help to improve your heart health by reducing the risk for certain cardiovascular issues, such as by lowering “bad” LDL cholesterol and lowering triglyceride levels throughout the body.
+Fortunately, broccoli can help to improve your heart health by reducing the risk for certain cardiovascular issues, such as by supporting “bad” LDL cholesterol and triglyceride levels throughout the body.

-In simpler terms, broccoli can lower your risk of suffering from a heart attack both due to the above effects and because of its high antioxidant content.
+In simpler terms, broccoli can support your heart health both due to the above effects and because of its high antioxidant content.

 Improved Digestion